AK-Homberger/BD35F-FridgeController/README.md

 - Language:   0=English 1= German language
 - Hysteresis: Sets the Hysteresis/Deviation for the two point controller.
 2 means +/- 2 K. For a set teemperature of 6 that means the temperature will between 4 and 8 degrees.
 - RPM:         The desired speed of the compressor.
 Set as low as possible to reduce power consumption (2000 = 3,5A, 3500 = 7A).
-- AVG          Error: This is the alowd deviation from the averagre.
-0 meand the the compresoor will cool down in every cycle until the set temperature is reached.
+- AVG Error:   This is the allowed deviation from the averagre.
+0 means the compressor will cool down in every cycle until the set temperature is reached.
+The average temperature is calculated with a low pass filter with K of 1/3600.
+Average over about one hour.
 - Max          High: The maximum high temperture.
 The compressro will be switched off if ths level is reached.
 Independet of average temperature.
 - Max Low:     The maximum low temperture.
 The compressro will be switched on if ths level is reached.
 Independet of average temperature.
 - Boost Temp.: Desired temperature for the boost function.